 Cholecystitis is the inflammation of the gallbladder, which holds bile, a digestive juice, that is released into the small intestine.
-When the path (bile duct) between the gallbladder and small intestine is blocked, bile becomes trapped, builds up and causes inflammation.
+When the path (bile duct) between the gallbladder and small intestine is blocked, the bile becomes trapped, builds up, and causes inflammation.
 Surgical removal of the gallbladder is commonly required.

 Cholecystitis Nursing Care Plan

 - Abnormal labs

 Nursing Interventions and Rationales

 Monitor for signs of cardiopulmonary stress and signs of infection